-In a secondary transaction, the key documents will be the TCR documents - please see question 31 for more details.
+In a secondary transaction, the key documents will be either (i) a secondary financial guarantee in favour of the investor or bank and (ii) the financial guarantee fee letter with the investor or bank or the TCR documents - please see question 29 for more details on the TCR.

-20. Will there be additional parties versus a standard DCM/loan transaction?
+19. Will there be additional parties versus a standard DCM/loan transaction?